 Background queries help you to decide whether the person, business, or asset, is someone with whom you and your company wish to associate.
 We can run car plates if you have vehicles on a property that require investigation.
-List price is $100 per plate unless you have volume work, then a lower price can be obtained.
+List price for retained clients is $100 per plate unless you have volume work, then a lower price can be obtained.

 Through databases, the basic background query verifies identity information and identifies a possible criminal history, business associations, foreclosures, bankruptcies, liens, places lived, vehicles owned, licenses held, and many other items of possible interest.
 Background investigation beyond that will be billed at normal rates or billed against additional retainer time.